vitessio/website/content/en/docs/17.0/reference/features/transport-security-model.md

 **Important**: This is not secure.
 Any user code can provide any value for the Effective Caller ID's principal, and therefore access any data.
 This is intended as a safety feature to make sure some applications do not misbehave.
 Therefore, this flag is not enabled by default.

+Another way to customize the immediateCallerID is to set the `grpc-use-static-authentication-callerid` flag on vtgate, which is only effective if you're using the static authentication plugin with vtgate.
+In this case, the username from the current authenticated session to vtgate is copied over as the Immediate Caller ID, and used throughout the Vitess stack.

 ### Example

 For a concrete example, see [encrypted_transport_test.go](https://github.com/vitessio/vitess/blob/main/go/test/endtoend/encryption/encryptedtransport/encrypted_transport_test.go) in the source tree.